 - (1) The mast shall be made of wood, aluminium alloy, g.r.p. or any combination of these materials.
-The sail track may be of plastic. - (2) Spare number. - (3) The construction of the mast is optional but shall comply with the following - (i) The aft side of the mast track shall be constructed straight and the line of the track, extended if necessary, shall be not more than 10 mm outside the aft edge of the mast ring at the deck. (ii) The diameter of the mast at the deck shall be not less than 94 mm including bearing ring, if fitted. (iii) The diameter of the heel of the mast shall be 73 mm ± 3 mm including bearing ring if fitted.
+The sail track may be of plastic. - (2) Spare number. - (3) The construction of the mast is optional but shall comply with the following requirements: - The aft side of the mast track shall be constructed straight and the line of the track, extended if necessary, shall be not more than 10 mm outside the aft edge of - the mast ring at the deck.

-- if fitted.
+(ii) The diameter of the mast at the deck shall be not less than 94 mm including bearing ring, if fitted.

-(iv) No part of the mast shall be more than 60 mm from a straight line joining the centre of the heal and a point 20 mm forward of the aft edge of the mast at the upper measurement band.
+(iii) The diameter of the heel of the mast shall be 73 mm + 3 mm including bearing ring - (111)if fitted. - (iv) No part of the mast shall be more than 60 mm from a straight line joining the centre of the heel and a point 20 mm forward of the aft edge of the mast at the upper measurement band.
 If the mast has a permanent set, it shall be held straight when this measurement is taken.

-- (4) Permanently bent masts are prohibited, but a set due to distortion of not more than $100\ \mathrm{mm}$ is permitted. - (5) Measurement bands, not less than 10 mm wide, shall be marked on the mast, so that they are clearly discernible when racing, as follows: - No. 1: The upper edge of which shall be not less than 265 mm or more than 275 mm above the top of the deck. - No. 2: The lower edge of which shall be not more than 5400 mm above the upper edge of band No. 1. - (6) The movement of the mast, at either the deck or the heel, shall not exceed 7 mm. - (7) The mast shall be fitted with a device such that the mast will not come out of the step when the boat is capsized. - (8) The weight of the mast including all fixed fittings but excluding the halliard shall be not less than $8.5~{\rm kg}$. - (9) Corrector weights totalling not more than 0.8 kg are permitted and shall be permanently fastened to the outside of the mast above the deck. - (10) The centre of gravity of the mast in the condition described in 12(8) above and with corrector weights (if any) fitted shall be not less than 2100 mm above the heel.
+- (4) Permanently bent masts are prohibited, but a set due to distortion of not more than 100 mm is permitted. - (5) Measurement bands, not less than 10 mm wide, shall be marked on the mast, so that they are clearly discernible when racing, as follows: - No. 1: The upper edge of which shall be not less than 265 mm or more than 275 mm above the top of the deck. - No. 2: The lower edge of which shall be not more than 5400 mm above the upper edge of band No. 1. - (6) The movement of the mast, at either the deck or the heel, shall not exceed 7 mm. - (7) There shall be a device of adequate strength such that the mast will not come out of the step when the boat is capsized. - (8) The weight of the mast including all fixed fittings but excluding the halliard shall be not less than 8.5 kg. - (9) Corrector weights totalling not more than 0.8 kg are permitted and shall be permanently fastened to the outside of the mast above the deck. - (10) The centre of gravity of the mast in the condition described in 12(8) above and with corrector weights (if any) fitted shall be not less than 2100 mm above the heel.